fedrq - Man Page

 -i, --stdin

 Distribution release.
 This matches distgit branch names by convention.
 See Builtin Releases for the releases available out of the box.
 Extra configurations may be specified by the user.
-The chosen release impacts what the releasever will be set to and which repositories will be enabled by default.
+The chosen release impacts what the value of $releasever and which repositories will be enabled by default.

-Enable <repo class> and disable all others for this operation. <repo class> can be a standard repoid that's configured in /etc/yum.repos.d in a ReleaseConfig's defpaths (see fedrq(5)).
-In addition, release- specifc repo groups and generic release class macros (e.g., @copr) are accepted.
+Enable REPO CLASS and disable all others for this operation.
+REPO CLASS can be a standard repoid that's configured in /etc/yum.repos.d or a custom one specified in a ReleaseConfig's defpaths (see fedrq(5)).
+In addition, release-specific repo groups and generic release class macros (e.g., @copr) are accepted.
 When --repo isn't specified, the repositories in a Release's @base repo group are selected.
 See Repo Classes for more information.

 Enable certain repositories for this operation.
 All repositories in the system configuration and any fedrq repo classes are accepted.
 The option can be specified multiple times.
 Accepts comma separated values.
 See Repo Classes.